-Background

 The Trustees meet about four times a year depending on the business requirements.
 During 2007 they are in the process of amending their Trust Deed and putting it into language more appropriate for the 21st century.
 Once that has been completed it should be available on this website.

-If anyone has any queries regarding the work of the Trustees then they can be addressed through this website or direct to any one of the Trustees listed above.
+If anyone has any queries regarding the work of the Trustees then they can be addressed through this website or direct to any one of the Trustees listed above

-Latest News: Christmas Distribution 2009
+Christmas Distribution 2011

-The Trustees again tried to target their resources, for the annual distribution, to the most deserving people in the village irrespective of age or marital status.
+The Trustees have again tried to target their resources, for the annual distribution, to the most deserving people in the village irrespective of age or marital status.
 Anyone could apply provided that they have lived in the Blundeston for at least the last three years.
 The Trustees want the vouchers to go to homes where their receipt really will make a difference to Christmas.

 As a general guidance, pensioners existing solely on the state pension, single parent families, those on sickness benefit, income support or job seekers allowance should definitely apply.
 This list is not exhaustive but gives a general idea of those who we expect to be helping.
 This guidance is in keeping withthe aims of the Charity, and the terms of the Trust Deed, to look after the poor and needy of the Parish.
+Forms were distributed to all homes in the village and application had to be made, with some supporting evidence, to the Trustees by 14 November.
+Any supporting information supplied was treated in strictest confidence.

-The Trustees also continuied to offer book tokens to students at University or College, who are studying on a full time course and living away from home.
-In order to qualify the student must not be in receipt of an income or a bursary.
+In the past the Trustees have awarded book tokens to students at University or College, who are studying on a full time course and living away from home.

 Small grants have been made to the local school to help genuine cases of need in relation to school trips.
-A small grant was also made to the Holiday Rock club which benefits many children in the village

 Purchase of a proporty for rent